 Who Does What?

 Traditional Sale – The real estate agent is responsible for Listing and Marketing.
 The mortgage broker carries out the Application and Qualification processes.
 With a combination of the traditional lender and solicitors carrying out and co-ordinating the rest.

 Vendor Finance Sale – The vendor finance broker (or consumer Owner/Seller) is responsible for either carrying out or co-ordinating all of the above processes.

 The FBAA Vendor Finance Committee recently addressed this startling observation in its submission to the Victorian, Consumer Property Law Review.
 The Committee suggested a greater role for Vendor Finance Brokers (VFB’s), in vendor financed property transactions.
 As follows:

 “The Committee’s collective experience is that the average consumer Owner is unlikely to have the knowledge, experience, and in some cases the necessary degree of engagement, required to undertake all seven processes in a manner that is consistent with the requirements of all the legislation surrounding Terms Contracts.
 As a result of trying to do it themselves and not having a full grasp of the requirements, consumers are acting to their own detriment by unwittingly waiving important rights and obligations or agreeing to egregious terms.

 The Committee suggests that it should be compulsory for a consumer Owner, planning to sell his/her residential property with a Terms Contract to, as a minimum, engage the services of a VFB on a consultative basis, to ensure the following processes are conducted within legislative requirements:

 - Instructing a Solicitor;

-A full copy of the FBAA’s Review submission can be downloaded by CLICKING HERE.
+Here’s a full copy of the FBAA’s Review submission.

 Clients First – Always.